MetaCell/sckan-explorer/README.md

 # sckan-explorer
-A repo fo SCKAN Explorer
+A repo for SCKAN Explorer Fiesta App